 I have both Monocrystalline and Thin Film flexible panels on my RV.
 The semi-flexible panels have worked very well for my needs.
 I prefer them because they are not visible from the ground, they don’t abstruct or clutter up my roof (I can walk on them), and they don’t prevent me from accessing anything on my roof.

 Fixed vs Portable

 Fixed solar panels are permanently mounted to the RV roof and wired to a solar charge controller that charges your battery bank.
-Portable solar kits like the Go Power kit provide an affordable way to incorporate solar charging without costly installation.
+Portable solar kits like these found on Amazon provide an affordable way to incorporate solar charging without costly installation.